InertExpert2911/Reddit_AI_Assistant/README.md

 [![Made with Jupyter](https://img.shields.io/badge/Made%20with-Jupyter-orange?logo=jupyter)](https://jupyter.org/)

 ### Disclaimer
-* **API Usage & Reddit Rules:** This tool connects to official Reddit and Google APIs.
+* **API Usage & Reddit Rules:** This agent connects to official Reddit and Google APIs.
 Please use them responsibly and adhere to their respective Terms of Service.
-* **Automation Risk:** Using scripts to automatically post comments can violate Reddit's rules against bots/spam and **may lead to account suspension.** This tool is intended to *assist in drafting* comments.
+* **Automation Risk:** Using scripts to automatically post comments can violate Reddit's rules against bots/spam and **may lead to account suspension.** This agent is intended to *assist in drafting* comments.
 * **Manual Review is Crucial:** **Always manually review, significantly edit for value and originality, and post comments yourself.** Focus on contributing genuine insights and engaging constructively.
 Avoid spam or low-effort content to maintain a healthy Reddit community.

 ## Table of Contents 📑